archlens/ArchLens/README.md

 ![Zeeguu core view](.github/readme/zeeguu-coreView.png)

-In addition, the system can identify and highlight the differences between two branches, including added or removed dependencies, as well as created or deleted packages.
+In addition, the system can identify and highlight the differences between your working branch and a specified remote branch, including added or removed dependencies, as well as created or deleted packages.

 To demonstrate this functionality, take a look at the following view that illustrates the differences between two branches in the Zeeguu project.